Why You Need To Look At This Metric Before Buying Intercontinental Exchange Inc. (NYSE:ICE)

 Is the stock of ICE attractive?

-In related news, Chief Operating Officer, Wassersug Mark sold 2,982 shares of the company’s stock in a transaction that recorded on Mar 09.
-The sale was performed at an average price of 88.88, for a total value of 265,040.
-As the sale deal closes, the Chief Executive Officer, Sprecher Jeffrey C now sold 37,232 shares of the company’s stock, valued at 3,495,535.
-Also, Chief Financial Officer, Hill Scott A sold 27,449 shares of the company’s stock in a deal that was recorded on Feb 25.
-The shares were price at an average price of 92.92 per share, with a total market value of 2,550,616.
-Following this completion of acquisition, the Chief Operating Officer, Wassersug Mark now holds 2,982 shares of the company’s stock, valued at 280,562.
+In related news, Chief Executive Officer, Sprecher Jeffrey C sold 175,000 shares of the company’s stock in a transaction that recorded on Mar 11.
+The sale was performed at an average price of 87.22, for a total value of 15,262,996.
+As the sale deal closes, the Chief Operating Officer, Wassersug Mark now sold 2,982 shares of the company’s stock, valued at 265,040.
+Also, Chief Executive Officer, Sprecher Jeffrey C sold 37,232 shares of the company’s stock in a deal that was recorded on Feb 26.
+The shares were price at an average price of 93.89 per share, with a total market value of 3,495,535.
+Following this completion of acquisition, the Chief Financial Officer, Hill Scott A now holds 27,449 shares of the company’s stock, valued at 2,550,616.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.40%.